davea42/libdwarf-regressiontests/README.md

 Usually takes twice as long to run as a standard test run, at this time on a 3GHz
-Linux machine it takes around 50 minutes.
+Linux machine it takes around 60 minutes.

     NLIZE=y
     export NLIZE

+There is no guarantee this does anything unless gcc is the compiler in use.
+This is a grave defect given the importance of some other compilers.

 ### SUPPRESSDEALLOCTREE